tompaana/liveperson-bot-adapter/README.md

 The heart of the project is the adapter class itself:
 [LivePersonBotAdapter](/src/liveperson/livepersonbotadapter.ts).
-The key principle of this approach is that one could simply replace the typically used [BotFrameworkAdapter](https://docs.microsoft.com/en-us/javascript/api/botbuilder/botframeworkadapter?view=botbuilder-ts-latest) with the `LivePersonBotAdapter` class.
+The key principle of this approach is that one can simply replace the typically used [BotFrameworkAdapter](https://docs.microsoft.com/en-us/javascript/api/botbuilder/botframeworkadapter?view=botbuilder-ts-latest) with the `LivePersonBotAdapter` class.
 You can also run both in parallel!
 For example, you can reach the channels not supported by